densh/densh.github.com/quasiquotes.md

     scala> q"$two + $two"
     res10: reflect.runtime.universe.Tree = 2.$plus(2)

-This code runs successfully because quasiquote implementation provides default instance of `Liftable[Int]` that transforms integers into trees that represent literals.
+This code runs successfully because there is default `Liftable[Int]` instance that transforms integers into trees that represent literals. `Liftable` type is just a trait with a single absract method:

+    trait Liftable[T] {
+      def apply(value: T): Tree
+    }

-To define your representation of your own data type just provide an implicit instance of `Liftable` for it:
+To define tree representation for your own data type just provide an implicit instance of `Liftable` for it:

     package points